 What is Second Degree Price Discrimination

-Second degree price discrimination is where a firm sells at different prices based on quantity.
-This may include offers such as buy two, get one free, or 20 percent off when you buy six.
+Second degree price discrimination is where a firm sells a good or service at different prices, based on quantity.
+For example, this may include offers such as buy two, get one free, or 20 percent off when you buy six.